codeenigma/ce-deploy/docs/roles/deploy_container.md

     service_public_container_ip: false # set to true to make containers appear on an EIP - more details: https://stackoverflow.com/a/66802973
     service_enable_ssm: false # set to true to allow arbitrary command execution on containers via the AWS API
     service_force_refresh: false # forces a refresh of all containers if set to true
-    execution_role_arn: "arn:aws:iam::000000000000:role/ecsTaskExecutionRole" # ARN of the IAM role to run the task as, must have access to the ECR repository if applicable
     containers: # list of container definitions, see docs: https://docs.ansible.com/ansible/latest/collections/community/aws/ecs_taskdefinition_module.html#parameter-containers
       - name: example-container
         essential: true